 Segments

-An operating segment is identified as a component of an enterprise about which separate discrete financial information is available for evaluation by the Chief Operating Decision Maker ("CODM") in making decisions, including regarding resource allocation and assessing performance.
+Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the CODM in making decisions, including regarding resource allocation and assessing performance.
 The Company’s Chief Executive Officer is its CODM.

 The following table is representative of the significant expense categories regularly provided to the CODM when managing the Company’s single reporting segment.